as/ccp/README.md

 # All of these tricks can be used with gs and s3 buckets as well
 # to copy files across different cloud providers.
 ```

+## Notes

+### GS to S3 compatibility mode

+- The `gs` protocol supports an `s3` compatibility mode wherein an s3 client can speak to a `gs` bucket using the `s3` protocol.
+This usage mode is not well-documented, and involves generating aws-compatible hmac keys (aka $AWS_ACCESS_KEY_ID, $AWS_SECRET_ACCESS_KEY).
+This usage mode is not supported and in my experience does not work reliably.
+To fix this, use `GOOGLE_APPLICATION_CREDENTIALS` or some other credentials auto-detected by the google SDK.

+### Cross-Account Copying

+- Currently, it is not possible to copy files across accounts using the same scheme.
+For example, two `s3` buckets managed by different accounts.
+This is not possible to resolve without introducing a config file that properly initializes credentials based on the source or destination path.

+### Cross-Scheme Directory Structures

+- Schemes like `s3` (and possibly `gs`) do not have a concept of directories.
+Hence, it is possible to create `s3://bucket/file.mp4` and `s3://bucket/file.mp4/file.txt`.
+The `ccp` program always operates on a directory structure, so `ccp -ls s3://bucket/file.mp4` on such a layout will produce a list of outputs including both files.
+The best solution is to use a sane directory-based layout to migitage potentially undefined behavior when copying these resources to a local filesystem.